danishbq/Masterpieces/README.md

 # Masterpieces
-An Oracle SQL database for a paintings retailers' business
+An Oracle SQL database for a painting business